kozmixb/helm-charts/cert-manager/README.md

 ## How to use

-To use this cert you need to include
+To use this cert you need to include in your ingress config file

 ```
 metadata: